Pythonaire/HAP-Python-RFM69/README.md

 ### HAP-Python

-To use this fist you need to install the HAP-Python HAP-Python <https://github.com/ikalchev/HAP-python> by:
+To use this, first you need to install the HAP-Python HAP-Python <https://github.com/ikalchev/HAP-python> by:

 ```python
 sudo apt-get install libavahi-compat-libdnssd-dev